14 May What are bioblitzes and how do they support science?

 Here are some examples of amazing findings from 2020:

-Example 1: The Philippine Bumblebee hadn’t been observed since the 1990s until two iNaturalist observations confirmed that this rare and vulnerable species is still inhabiting the Philippines.
+Example 1: A threatened species of Philippine bumble bee hadn’t been observed since the 1990s until two iNaturalist observations confirmed that this rare and vulnerable species is still inhabiting the Philippines.
 This highlighted the importance of citizen scientists and biodiversity databases like iNaturlists in tracking at-risk populations.

 Example 2: Researchers used citizen scientist observations to track the annual decline in butterflies across western United States to better understand the role of climate change on insect populations.